Student Life in Vienna: Practical Info

 Public Transportation in Vienna

 Vienna’s well-developed public transport network of buses, trains, trams and underground lines can take you almost anywhere in the city.
 For information about Vienna City services, use Wiener Linien.
 Throughout the academic year various student (semester) tickets are available; check here for more details.
+The semester ticket is available to students up to 27 years old.
+For the rest the year card of Wiener Linien is an option.
+There you can pay with monthly payments.
+Check more here.

 Bear in mind that the Q51 campus has very limited parking places for cars.